How To Leverage Social Proof On Your Blog & Landing Pages

 Testimonial pages can work especially well for those offering services.

 However, the process of collecting testimonials and adding them to your website can be quite time consuming.
-If you use WordPress, there are testimonial plugins that help with that.
+If you use WordPress, you can make it easy for people to submit testimonials with a dedicated landing page.

 4. Create a dedicated press page